pleszczy/-recruitment-task-for-narrative-scala/README.md

   I tried it once, but I have failed fast due to not knowing cats and having some problems with the correct imports.

 ## TODO
-- setup kafka producer and send analytics to kafka
+- setup querying druid
-- setup db framework and query druid for analytics
+- setup druid ingestion spec
-- setup druid ingestion from kafka
+- setup configuration e.g. pureconfig
 - (optional) setup swagger
 - add unit/integration tests